 IP TAKE: Taylor has a refreshingly easy grant application process and a quick turnaround time.
 New grant seekers just need to be aware that many of the same groups tend to get funded year after year.
 It accepts grant requests by email.

 PROFILE: The Taylor Foundation of Newberry was established in 1985 and aims to support Newberry County, South Carolina.
-Education and cultural opportunities for the citizens of Newberry County (South Carolina) and to encourage the appreciation of [the] county's history.”
+It seeks to “strengthen educational and cultural opportunities for the citizens of Newberry County (South Carolina) and to encourage the appreciation of [the] county's history.”
 Top priorities for this small, local funder include education and cultural opportunities, followed by humanitarian needs in the county.
-The first grant was made in 1986 to help locals who didn’t have running water in their homes, and the funder has continued its commitment to providing basic needs services close to home.
+The first grant was made in 1986 to help locals who did not have running water in their homes, and the funder has continued its commitment to providing basic needs services close to home.

 The Taylor Foundation also supports a teacher of the year program and awards scholarships to students to attend Newberry College, Piedmont Technical College, and the University of South Carolina.
-More than $364,000 has been awarded to Newberry College for capital projects that involve renovations and landscaping.
+It has awarded more than $364,000 to Newberry College for capital projects that involve renovations and landscaping.

 A few years ago, the foundation partnered with the Children Museum of the Upstate to underwrite the admission cost of up to 250 Newberry County public school children each year.
 Also, the foundation has been funding up to $2,500 per year to the Lions Charitable Services since 2003 to help restore hearing and sight to uninsured and underinsured county citizens.
-A list of grants by year can be viewed here.
+View a list of grants by year here.

-Grant requests are only accepted by email, and you can expect a reply within a few days.
+It only accepts grant requests by email, and grant seekers can expect a reply within a few days.
 There are five board members, all family members: C. Otis Taylor, Jr., Ann C. Taylor, Amelia T. Webb, Clyde O. “Trey” Taylor, and E. Cannon Taylor.
 There does not appear to be a full-time staff.